More about the laboratories

 Contact: Dr. WANG, Zuankai

-Advanced Structural Materials Research and Development Laboratory (Rm.
-B1481A, 55m2)
+Advanced Structural Materials Research and Development Laboratory (YEUNG-B1481A, 55m2)

 One of the major focus of this laboratory is to prepare and develop advanced metallic materials at temperatures to 2000C in controlled environments.
 Our programs are required to make existing materials for property evaluations and to develop new materials with superior mechanical and metallurgical properties for engineering use.
 Currently, we are working on new Fe-, Ti, and Au-based alloys for industrial applications.
 We are also fabricated special alloys such as bulk metallic glasses and high entropy alloys for use at elevated temperatures.
 The lab currently houses various casting facilities, including arc –melting furnaces, tube furnaces for heat treating materials in controlled environments at elevated temperatures.
 We are also in the process of setting up facilities to process rod, wire, and ribbon materials.
 All furnaces and facilities are capable to prepare various metallic alloys in different sizes, and shapes in controlled environments.

 Contact: Prof. LIU, C.T.